 Standard Contractual Clauses (SCCs) Explained (2026)

-This guide explains the four SCC modules, when to use each one, how to conduct a Transfer Impact Assessment, the relationship between SCCs and the DPF, and the UK's separate transfer mechanisms.
+This guide covers the four SCC modules, when to use each one, how to conduct a Transfer Impact Assessment, the pending new SCCs for GDPR-subject importers, how SCCs compare to adequacy decisions and Binding Corporate Rules, the UK's separate transfer tools, recent enforcement developments, and common implementation pitfalls.

 Why the Old SCCs Were Replaced